exercism/problem-specifications/exercises/camicia/introduction.md

 _Can you find a sequence even longer than the one you played at the kitchen table?_
 _Perhaps even long enough to set a new world record?_

-And so, armed with nothing but a deck of cards and some algorithmic ingenuity, you decide to investigate…
+And so, armed with nothing but a deck of cards and some algorithmic ingenuity, you decide to investigate...

 [bmn]: https://en.wikipedia.org/wiki/Beggar-my-neighbour